Solar-network/docs/docs/swipeswap/technical-details/security/contract-procedure.md

 3. Validation by the forging nodes that accept or deny the transaction created by the backend tool.<br />

 <span style="color:red">
-There is no validation on contract level.
-This means that anyone interacting with the contract directly and entering a wrong address by accident will lose access to their SXP tokens on BEP20/ERC20 and SXP mainnet.<br />
+Interacting with the contract directly and entering a wrong address by accident or on purpose will result in loss of funds.<br />
-There is no way to recover these tokens.
+There is no way to recover the tokens from a contract and sending new SXP tokens on mainnet is impossible without a valid transaction on the contract side.
 </span>

 #### Notes